 Other hazards: Presence of insects or vermin, gas leaks, or fire hazards

+Per 24 CFR 92.300 (a)(3), all properties to be acquired and rehabilitated by a CHDO must be substandard at the time of acquisition for rehabilitation regardless of if the property is being rehabilitated for homebuyer or rental purposes.

-Potential Applicants proposing to construct new HOME-assisted housing units for sale, or to acquire and rehabilitate HOME-assisted housing units for sale, must note that per 24 CFR 92.254, if a Homeownership unit does not have a ratified sales contract with a HOME-eligible homebuyer household within nine (9) months of the completion of the construction or rehabilitation, the homeownership unit must be converted to a HOME Rental unit.
-This rule applies to all Homeownership units assisted with 2025 Program Year funds.
+Potential Applicants proposing to construct new HOME-assisted housing units for sale, or to acquire and rehabilitate HOME-assisted housing units for sale, must note that per 24 CFR 92.254, if a Homeownership unit does not have a ratified sales contract with a HOME-eligible homebuyer household within twelve (12) months of the completion of the construction or rehabilitation, the homeownership unit must be converted to a HOME Rental unit.
+Construction will be considered complete on the day the unit receives a Certificate of Occupancy or some other documentation from the presiding jurisdiction stating that the unit is safe and suitable for residential use.
+This rule applies to all Homeownership units assisted with 2026 Program Year funds.
 Neither OHFA nor HUD has any exception authority, and therefore neither agency can grant a waiver of this requirement.
-OHFA further requires that the HOME-assisted unit must be sold to the HOME-eligible homebuyer no later than sixty (60) days of the nine (9) month ‘under contract’ deadline.
+If the homebuyer elects not to acquire the unit, and the twelve-month deadline has already passed, the unit must be converted to a HOME Rental unit.

 For Nonprofit Applicants proposing to construct HOME-assisted housing units for sale, after a unit is sold, any proceeds deriving from the sale of the unit(s) shall be treated as program income and paid back to OHFA.